International Women's Democracy Union

-The International Women Democracy Union, abbreviated to IWDU, is the women's wing of the International Democrat Union, the political international for centre-right political parties.
+The International Women Democracy Union (IWDU) is the women's wing of the International Democrat Union, a political international for centre-right political parties.
 It was known as the International Women Democrat Union until September 2023.

+The IWDU is an international association of women politicians from centre-right parties that promotes women's political participation, leadership development, and policy cooperation among member parties.

+According to international organizational registries, the IWDU operates as a global political network supporting women in centre-right parties and encourages participation in democratic governance and political leadership roles.

+The IWDU has also participated in international forums and political conferences promoting women’s representation in democratic institutions.